kubernetes/community/contributors/design-proposals/admission_control_extension.md

     Configuration would be similar to registering new API group versions and include config like "fail open" or "fail closed".

+Some admission controller types would not be possible for these extensions:

-Mutating admission webhooks could be a later addition but is out of scope given its limited use.
+* Mutating admission webhooks could be a later addition
+* Admission controllers that need access to the acting user can receive that via the external webhook.
+* Admission controllers that "react" to the acting user can couple the information received via a webhook and then act if they observe mutation succeed (tuple combining resource UID and resource generation).
+* Quota will continue to be a core plugin per API server, so extension is not critical.

 #### Implications: